Time Required

 - Try subtraction, not just addition.
 Consider what your life would be like without certain people or things, rather than just tallying up all the good stuff.
 Be grateful for the negative outcomes you avoided, escaped, prevented, or turned into something positive—try not to take that good fortune for granted.

 - See good things as “gifts.”
-Thinking of the good things in your life as gifts guards against taking them for granted.
-Try to relish and savor the gifts you’ve received.
+Thinking of the good things in your life as gifts helps you avoid taking them for granted.
+Try to enjoy and savor the gifts you’ve received.

-- Revise if you repeat.
-Writing about some of the same people and things is OK, but zero in on a different aspect in detail.
+- Aim for variety.
+Writing about some of the same people and things is OK, but focus on different details each time you write about them

 - Write regularly.
-Whether you write daily or every other day, commit to a regular time to journal, then honor that commitment.
+Whether you write daily or every other day, commit to a regular time to journal.
+Do your best to honor that commitment.

 Why You Should Try It